jordandobson/Purevolume/README.txt

         account = Purevolume::Client.new( 'glue', 'password' )

+2. Authenticate the account

+    * Connect up to PureVolume

+        account.authenticate

-2. Get more info about the user's account & check if they are a valid user
+3. Get more info about the user's account & check if they are a valid user

     * Check if the user is valid